Skip advert

 Surprisingly, the 1.0-litre model doesn’t feel like the entry-level model its price tag suggests.
 It feels quicker than the numbers in the brochure, with enough urge to cope with the car’s size and weight.
 It’s pretty refined too, and the engine is barely at 2,000rpm at motorway speeds, while the standard six-speed manual gearbox is fun to use, with a short, accurate movement.

-It’s actually the 1.6-litre turbo that’s more disappointing, partly because you expect more from it given its higher power figure and brisk acceleration numbers.
-It’s quick enough and smooth too, but it’s not very well matched to the dual-clutch automatic we’ve tried – in automatic mode it’s a bit jerky, and using the gearchange paddles on the steering wheel doesn’t increase the fun factor much, either.
+We haven’t yet sampled the 136bhp version of the 1.6-litre turbo, but previously we found this engine rather disappointing.
+Given its higher power figure and brisk acceleration numbers, it was quick enough and fairly smooth, but not very well matched to the dual-clutch automatic.
+We found it a bit jerky, and using the gearchange paddles on the steering wheel didn’t increase the fun factor much, either.

 Model